(from the CIA World Factbook)

 September 2005 - Yushchenko fires his entire cabinet, including Tymoshenko.

 January 2006 - Russian energy monopoly Gazprom briefly cuts off natural gas supplies to Ukraine.

 December 18, 2007 - Tymoshenko returns as prime minister.

-Tymoshenko is found guilty of criminally “abusing her office” over the 2009 gas deal with Gazprom, in what the United States and European Union have both called a politically motivated show trial.
+October 2011 - Tymoshenko is found guilty of criminally “abusing her office” over the 2009 gas deal with Gazprom.
 She is sentenced to seven years in prison.

 January 16, 2014 - Yanukovych signs laws restricting the right to protest.
 This leads to large numbers of protesters in Kiev and clashes with police.
 The law is repealed on January 28.